Visual learning and visual marketing go hand in hand with one another.

 A whopping 80% of marketers already use visual content in their social media marketing strategies.
 51% of B2B marketers already prioritize visual content within their content marketing strategies.
 That means more than half of your competition is using visual content to better resonate with their audiences.
 To see just how well your competition is performing using visual content, you can perform a competitor analysis.

-Also pertinent to note is that YouTube is a leading source of leads if you understand how to take advantage of the platform.
+It is also pertinent to note that YouTube is a leading source of leads if you understand how to take advantage of the platform.
 This platform is consumers’ number one source of video content.
 Are you sharing visual content via YouTube?
 If not, you’re missing out on leads.

 How to Use Visual Learning to Your Marketing Advantage